hnmr293/nfpn/README.md

-# SD-fp12
+# nfpn

-12-bit floating point weights for Stable diffusion.
+Narrowed floating point number format for Pytorch.
+Specifically intended for application to the Stable diffusion.

 ## VRAM usage and performance with FP12